IBM Reader Sorter

 The future arrives – on the fourth floor…

-The future arrives on the fourth floor, and provides quite a spectacle for anyone who happens to be walking down Lombard Street on this particular October Sunday Morning.
+Between the arrival of the Reader/Sorter in October 1961, and the the first regularl processing of cheques in April 1963, Martins Bank’s Organisation Research and Development Department pulls out all the stops to make the system work effectively.
+What what exactly does the future look like, when it first arrives on the fourth floor of 68 Lombard street?
+These rare pictures from the Ron hindle Estate show that it was actually quite a spectacle for anyone who happened to be walking down Lombard Street on that particular October Sunday Morning.
 Shown here for the first time are several shots of the action showing just how mammoth a task it is to deliver an IBM Reader Sorter.

 Sep 1.jpg